 For an option closer to the island, you can check out Tai Tam, which is not only much quieter than some of the other locations, it also offers a green mountainous surrounding, transporting you to a holiday feel.
 Plus, it is only 30 minutes by car to Central and there is free parking.
 The wake surfing spot is just 3 minutes away from the boarding pier so you don’t waste any time and can quickly get your surf on!

-There are two options at Tai Tam, Wakesurf Hong Kong and the different but similarly named Wakesurf HK.
-The first school has four coaches: Bosco, Steve, Jeffery, and Ting Ting, teaching a range of levels and styles.
+Wakesurf Hong Kong will be your best bet in Tai Tam.
+The school has four coaches: Bosco, Steve, Jeffery, and Ting Ting, teaching a range of levels and styles.
 WhatsApp 6650 0900 to find out rates and availability.
-The second school offers some of the most competitive rates for wake surfing classes/rentals in Hong Kong, and you can reach out to Bryan at 9271 8671 to find out more.

 FAQ about wake surfing